|

 weekly classes held in hired rooms.
 In 1994,

-after many years of sacrifice and dedication,
+after years of sacrifice and dedication, Neil

-lifelong ambition and setup his own full-time
+completed his life long ambition and setup his

 This Amateur sports club